umarniz/AndroidEspressoHelpers/README.md

 # AndroidEspressoHelpers

-A repository with a few helpers for testing with espresso in Android
+A repository with a few helpers for testing with espresso in Android.
+This repository is supposed to be a bundle for the blogpost: